|This article is part of a series on|

 The bloodiest of the Pirate Wars occurred at their outset, between 1710 and 1720.
 Courelli had formed a special navy of pirate hunters and privateers to combat the growing threat to their trade dominion.
 Famous pirate admiral (and former captain of the Courellian Navy) Perrigrine Young gathered together a force rivaling the size of the whole of the Courellian Navy.
 The pirate hunting brigade was forced into a decisive conflict with the pirate armada at the Battle of Black Fog, so-called because primary sources claim that the sea was "so choked by the smoke from the cannons it seemed God had decided to send in a black fog".
 The pirate armada was only broken by the sudden arrival of help from Courellian naval genius, Admiral Wilson Kirkham.
 While Captain Young himself escaped the end of the conflict and would later retire in Anaaxes, it is said that more than 300 pirates were executed after the battle and dumped overboard to feed "an army of sharks", although the number has been debated in modern times.

 In 1742, Courelli faced the Great Slave Revolt.
 Slaves across the homeland, emboldened by propositions presented by Hellingsford Freeman and Lucas Potvin in their travels across Courelli, took arms against their masters, who were primarily members of the landed gentry.
 The revolts started in Falceri and rapidly spread across Courelli, particularly to the rice paddies of the south.
 Homeland agricultural production ground nearly to a halt.
-By September of that year, the domestic economy faced such a crisis that the Governor issued the Emancipation Order, officially banning slavery in Courelli.
+By September of that year, the domestic economy faced such a crisis that Governor Zachary Pence issued the Emancipation Order, officially banning slavery in Courelli.
 While slaves were freed, many wound up signing themselves into indentured servitude over the following years, essentially returning them to their previous standing.

 In order to pay for the increasingly expensive Pirate Wars, the Government once again began raising taxes in the colonies.
 Colonists took this as an excuse to begin raising armies, and in 1748, revolted against the Courellian government.
 Local Courellian soldiers were rapidly pushed back to their well-defended ports, which were besieged by the rebels.
 The rebel navy moved in and trapped the Courellian forces in many of their port cities.
 According to folk tales, one brave Courellian soldier, John Lockesley, swam past the rebel navy in the dead of night and stole a rowboat, with which he rowed home to warn Courelli.
 The accuracy of this tale is minuscule at best.
 It is more likely that loyalist infiltrators of the rebels themselves smuggled Lockesley out of the country themselves.
 When all seemed lost, the Courellian navy arrived and trapped the rebel navy between them and land, tearing apart the rebel forces.
 Morale broken, the rebels fell back, and were defeated by the Courellian army in 1753.

 In 1804, a Courellian pirate hunter mistakenly sunk a Hirematiyaale merchant vessel off the coast of Hart Isle.
 This was followed by a retaliatory strike from the United Island Republics of Hirematia, sinking the Courellian merchant vessel St. Albert.
 The two nations declared war in August of 1804, leading to the Hirematiyaale invasion of Hart Isle later that year.
 The war was swift and decisive on the side of Hirematia due to the fact that Hart Isle was sparsely defended and Courelli was militarily spread thin across the Empire.
+Years later, Governor Franklin Elbert's wife, Elizabeth, wrote, in a memoir about her husband's service to the Republic, that he considered the loss of Hart Isle to Hirematia to be the lowest point of his tenure.
+She recounted that, though he was a man of many words and great stories, he only ever said one thing about the event:

 The Industrial Revolution